kalenwallin/astro.v1/README.md

 ## 👀 Want to learn more?

 Feel free to check the [Astro documentation](https://docs.astro.build) or jump into their [Astro Discord server](https://astro.build/chat).

+## Want to contribute?

+### Post
+`imgURL` should link to the cover image of a post with aspect ratio: 16:9 (typically width:1364 and height:768) `alt` should contain a description of the cover img `title` should contain the Post title
+`description` should contain the Post description
+`id` increment from previous highest
+`pageUrl` should contain the embed link to the post content